 My daughter is learning her shapes and colors.
 She is doing fabulous, but I remember my son having trouble with certain shapes simply because we didn’t talk about them as much.
 Let’s face it diamonds, ovals, and octagons (other than stop signs) don’t really come up that often.
-So I came up with this sensory box as a fun way to practice these shapes.
+So I came up with this Shape sensory bin as a fun way to practice these shapes.

 You will need scissors, craft foam, cardboard, aluminum foil, and black beans.

 I drew some shapes onto the craft foam and cardboard.
 Rectangles on green (for emeralds), octagons on red (for rubies), ovals on blue (for sapphires), and diamonds on the cardboard.

 Cut the shapes out and wrap the diamond shapes with small pieces of foil.

 Pour the black beans and shapes in the bowl.
 I chose black beans because I thought it would look more like coal.
 It really makes the colors stand out, too.

 To make it a tad more authentic for mining in your shape sensory bin, you can cut strips of construction paper and tape them together to fit around your child’s head.
 Then cut a 1 inch section off of a toilet paper roll and tape it to the headband.
 I thought we had yellow tissue paper (very cute for the headlamp, but we didn’t).
 He’s still cute, I think.